Killaship/Codename-Proton/README.md

 https://wiki.osdev.org/Real_mode_assembly_I for almost all of the initial boot sector with strcmp, keyboard, and printf calls.

 https://wiki.osdev.org/Real_Mode https://en.wikipedia.org/wiki/Real_mode for just some research on real mode.

+Many, many visits to Stack Overflow and the OSDev wiki.